Berlin-Tempelhof-Schöneberg: Members

 The constituency was first represented by Eckhardt Barthel of the Social Democratic Party (SPD) in from 2002 to 2005, followed by Mechthild Rawert until 2009.
 Jan-Marco Luczak of the Christian Democratic Union (CDU) was elected in 2009, and re-elected in 2013 and 2017.
-Kevin Kühnert won the constituency for the SPD in 2021.
+Former Jusos chairman Kevin Kühnert won the constituency for the SPD in 2021.
+Moritz Heuberger of the Alliance 90/The Greens was elected in 2025.